Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 [back to table of contents](#toc)

 First, we load in our dataset from openML and apply several transformations.
 In the interest of simplicity, we do not include the data loading and preparation code in this notebook.
 Below is a list of further resources if you wish to explore further:

 1. If you want to run the same code yourself, please see the helper functions here: <span style="color:red">**TODO**: add link once in master</span>.
 2. For a detailed description of the data, see http://dutangc.free.fr/pub/RRepos/web/CASdatasets-index.html.
-3. For an excellent exploratory data analysis, see the case study paper.
+3. For an excellent exploratory data analysis, see the case study paper linked above.

 Some important notes about the dataset post-transformation:

 - Total claim amounts are aggregated per policy
 - For ClaimAmountCut, the claim amounts (pre-aggregation) were cut at 100,000 per single claim.
 We choose to use this amount rather than the raw ClaimAmount.
 (100,000 is the 0.9984 quantile but claims > 100,000 account for 25% of the overall claim amount)
 - We aggregate the total claim amounts per policy